rasa/nirsoft_installer/README.md

             9: All - Windows 95
            10: Added in release 1.46 (32-bit)
            11: Added in release 1.46 (64-bit)

-The following options are planned to be implemented in a future version:

-/SAVEDIR d Save downloaded files in directory d
-/PROXY     Set proxy settings
-/RETRIES n Number of times to retry each download before reporting failure
-           (default: 5)
-/ALLUSERS  Install icons for all users
-           This is the default if the user is an administrator /USER      Install icons for the current user only This is the default if the user is not an administrator /VERSION   Show the version and quit
-/?
-Show this help message and quit

-If you encounter any errors, please post your installation log to smithii.com.
-The installation log will normally be created in %ProgramFiles%\SysInternals\install.log
 ````

 ## Contributing